Soonad/docs.formality-lang.org/docs/source/language/Hello,-world!.md

 ## Global imports

 Formality's "package system" is very simple.
 A file can be saved globally with `fm -s file`.
 This will give it a unique name with a version, such as `file@7`.
-Once given an unique name, a file contents will never change, so `file@7` will always refer that exact file.
+Once given a unique name, the file contents will never change, so `file@7` will always refer to that exact file.
 As soon as it is saved globally, you can import it from any other computer.
 For example, remove `Answers.fm` and change `hello.fm` to:

 ```javascript
 import Base@0 open